AlexMiszkurka/HearthstoneCards/README.md

 HearthstoneCards
 ================

-A Hearthstone Card Database and Comparator
+A website to view and compare all Hearthstone cards